nwfsc-cb/pseudorep/README.md

 FstFitting.R contains an example of iterating over multiple model forms to identify the most parsimonious model

 LDFitting.R contains an example of iterating over multiple model forms to identify the most parsimonious model for the LD analyses

+qbar.r includes code to estimate a recombination parameter for our simulation model, as in Eq S13